chomnr/brute/README.md

 4. Add your cert.pem and key.pem to /certs folders:
     ```
     Generate one from cloudflare, letsencrypt or just use the openssl command.
-    If you don't want to run with ssl then going into main.rs and remove serve_tls() function.
+    If you don't want to run with ssl then going into main.rs and remove serve_tls() function and
+    make sure you remove everything that is under this header in main.rs
+    //////////
+    // TLS //
+    ////////
     ```
 5. Build and run the program
     ```sh